 - Physical (health and recreation, infrastructure, safety)

-- Social (community identity, education, mental health, multi-generational impact, benefits to underserved groups or minorities)
+- Social (community identity, culture, education, multi-generational impact, benefits to underserved or disadvantaged communities)

 6. Find support for the project

-- Is it identified in a community plan, such as a recent Comprehensive Plan?
+- Is it identified in a community plan, such as a recent Comprehensive Plan, master plan, or Capital Improvement Plan?

 - Make sure the applicant has the capacity to administer the funding, or support from another group or agency (eg. a town may get support from county staff).

-- Gather letters of support – consider local business leaders and politicians, as well as residents.
+- Gather broad letters of support – consider local business leaders and politicians, as well as residents.

 7. Leverage your assets

-- Volunteer groups, in-kind services, donations, other ongoing projects that will benefit or connect to this project – is this the missing link for a larger idea?
+- Identify volunteer groups, in-kind services, donations, and other ongoing projects that will benefit or connect to this project.
+Are these the missing links for a larger idea?

 8. Engage the community

-- Use social media to get creative during socially distanced times
+- Use social media to share and gather feedback.

-10. Develop cost estimates and/or a project budget
+10. Develop a cost estimate or budget and a project schedule

-- Make sure to account for administrative cost, design fees, and construction funds
+- Make sure to account for survey, design and permitting fees, administrative costs, and construction expenses, as well as potential increases over time.

 If Saratoga Associates’ professional and technical services can be of assistance with the preparation of concept plans or budgets, please don’t hesitate to contact us!